FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: End-to-End Contact-Aware Manipulation

 \section{End-to-End Contact-Aware Manipulation}

-The modular perception-driven approach validates hardware reconfigurability but relies on discrete state transitions and manual threshold tuning for each task.
-To enable continuous contact-aware control across diverse manipulation scenarios, we develop a suction-specific learning framework based on diffusion policies~\cite{Chi2023}, which directly maps multimodal observations to action trajectories, learning implicit coordination between dual-zone sensing and contact dynamics from demonstrations.
+While the modular perception-driven approach validates hardware reconfigurability, it relies on discrete state transitions and manual threshold tuning.
+We develop a learning framework based on diffusion policies~\cite{Chi2023,Xue2025DemoGen} mapping multimodal observations to action trajectories.